Dhamma Sila-Vipassana in Dehradun Center

 Off late I was itching to dive into the world of Yoga and visit a Yoga centre.
 Yet, I was unable to find one suitable and perfect for me.
 After much research, I came across the famous Dhamma Salila Vipassana Meditation Centre Dehradun.

-History Of Vipassana
+History Of Vipassana Dehradun

-One of the most ancient meditation technique, Vipassana is extremely popular.
+One of the most ancient meditation techniques, Vipassana is extremely popular.
 It is more like mental Yoga, and your mind takes a journey here.

 Vipassana is a way to introspect and transform yourself through acute observations.
 The benefits of this Yoga technique are several- like improving concentration, being more self-aware and being more in control to name a few.